Meriadoc-Gradmap/UBCGradMap/readme.md

 > If you need more details for this step, open the folder that you installed with git, you should see a bunch of folders and files including a Dockerfile file.
 Then you can right-click in this directory and find the open terminal button.
 That's where you should be able to put the command below.
 >
 > <p align="center"> <img src="https://github.com/CPEN-221-2024/project-meriadoc-gradmap/blob/main/images/open_in_terminal.png" alt="drawing" width="600"/> </p>

+Type this command:
 ```shell
 docker-compose up
 ```
 <p align="center"> <img src="https://github.com/CPEN-221-2024/project-meriadoc-gradmap/blob/main/images/Terminal.png" alt="drawing" width="600"/> </p>
-This step can take a while, possibly 10 min or longer on slow internet or machines so get your cup of tea ☕.
+This step can take a while, possibly 5-10 min on slow internet or machines so get your cup of tea ☕.

 ### Access the local site
-Once you see this, the local site is up.
+Once you see that the GraphApi has started, the local site is up.
 <p align="center"> <img src="https://github.com/CPEN-221-2024/project-meriadoc-gradmap/blob/main/images/website_up.png" alt="drawing" width="600"/> </p>

 Go to http://localhost:5173 to see GradMap!

+You can also visit the site on your phone if you are connected to the same wifi at http://\<enter your ip here\>:5173

 ### Optional: Run the data scraper
 If you want to run the data scraper to recollect course data including grades and ubc calendar information, you can first run